mscarey/AuthoritySpoke/docs/guides/introduction.rst

         GIVEN:
           the Fact that <Rural's telephone directory> was an original work GIVEN the ENACTMENTS:
-          "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors" (Constitution of the United States, /us/const/article/I/8/8)
-          "the exclusive Right to their respective Writings" (Constitution of the United States, /us/const/article/I/8/8)
+          "To promote the Progress of Science and useful Arts, by securing for limited Times to Authors…the exclusive Right to their respective Writings…" (/us/const/article/I/8/8 1788-09-13)
-          "Copyright protection subsists, in accordance with this title, in original works of authorship" (Title 17, /us/usc/t17/s102/a)
+          "Copyright protection subsists, in accordance with this title, in original works of authorship…" (/us/usc/t17/s102/a 2013-07-18)

 In this situation, anytime the first Holding (feist.holdings[10]) is